Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Yes, it is possible to extend your visa if you meet the eligibility criteria.

-You must ensure to extend the visa in advance of the expiration of your current visa.
+You must ensure that your visa is extended before your current visa expires.
 Additionally, you must be in the UK while applying to extend.
+If you intend to stay with the same sponsor, you may extend for:

 • 12 months